 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices, whether those changes are caused by factors specific to the individual financial instrument or its issuer or by factors affecting all similar financial instruments traded in the market.
-The other price risk associated with the Company's current investments primarily relates to the change in the market price of the investments in LaSalle and Alpha Copper Corp. common shares.
-As at October 31, 2023, the Company owns 18,130 LaSalle common shares and 218,750 Alpha Copper Corp.
-Common shares.
-Each LaSalle common share is fair valued at \$0.16 (2022 - \$0.19) and each Alpha Copper Corp. share is fair valued at \$0.14 (2022 - \$0.21).
-A 10% change in the market price of LaSalle common shares would have an impact of approximately \$2,953 (2022: \$26,250) on profit or loss.
+The other price risk associated with the Company's current investments primarily relates to the change in the market price of the investments in Harfang Exploration Inc. ("Harfang") and Alpha Copper Corp. common shares.
+As at October 31, 2024, the Company owns 18,130 (2023 - 18,130) Harfang common shares and 86,900 (2023 - 87,500) Alpha Copper Corp. common shares.
+Each Harfang common share has a fair value of \$0.08 (2023 - \$0.16) and each Alpha Copper Corp. share has a fair value of \$0.12 (2023 - \$0.14).
+A 10% change in the market price of Harfang common shares would have an impact of approximately \$136 (2023 - \$281) on profit or loss and a 10% change in the market price of Alpha Copper Corp. common shares would have an impact of approximately \$999 (2023 - \$2,953) on profit or loss.
 Management believes there is other price risk related to this investment.
 While the Company will seek to maximize the proceeds it receives from the sale of its investment, there is no assurance as to the timing of disposition or the amount that will be realized.
-The Company's exposure to and management of other price risk has changed materially during the year ended October 31, 2023.
+The Company's exposure to and management of other price risk has not changed materially during the year ended October 31, 2024.